TeamWizardry/LibrarianLib/gradle-docs.md

 going to be freely available as part of the maven jar.

 Because `shade` includes transitive dependencies, it is vitally important after adding or updating a `shade` dependency to check for and exclude any superfluous transitive dependencies (e.g. the Kotlin stdlib).
-The `shadowJar` task should also be configured to [relocate](https://imperceptiblethoughts.com/shadow/configuration/relocation/) the dependency's packages under the `ll` package (e.g. `relocate 'org.msgpack', 'll.org.msgpack'`).
+The packages to be [relocated](https://imperceptiblethoughts.com/shadow/configuration/relocation/) should be configured by passing them to `shadePackages`.
+These packages will then automatically be moved under the `ll` package (e.g. `org.msgpack` -> `ll.org.msgpack`).

 The [shadow](https://github.com/johnrengelman/shadow) plugin's relocator is applied to both the maven and final jars.
-Note however that _only_ the relocator is applied, any dependencies added to the `shadow` configuration or `shadowJar` task will not be added to the maven or final jars.
+Note however that _only_ the relocator is applied, do any dependencies added to the `shadow` configuration or `shadowJar` task will not be added to the maven or final jars.
 The system operates this way because the `shade` dependencies are already present in the build output due to the runtime shading process.

 ## Mod dependencies
 Mod dependencies retrieved from Maven should be added to the `mod` configuration, which at build time will be copied